If you are worried about the mental capacity of a loved one, our Court of Protection experts are here to help.

 Key principles of the Mental Capacity Act 2005

-Deputies are the people appointed by the Court of Protection to make the decisions that need to be made on a vulnerable person’s behalf in their best interests.
+Deputies are the people appointed by the Court of Protection to make the decisions that need to be made on a vulnerable person’s behalf in their best interests when they lack capacity.
 This can be for finances or health and welfare.

 A Court of Protection order is a legal document that outlines the decision made by the Court of Protection and its directions.
-It may include details of who has been appointed as deputy to make decisions on behalf of the person who lacks the mental capacity to make decisions themselves and direct any evidence the court wishes to see.
+It will include details of who has been appointed as deputy to make decisions and also may include any restrictions.

 If someone has lost mental capacity and they are not able to give instructions for lasting powers of attorney, then the only option is to make an application to the Court of Protection for the appointment of a deputy.